 Morson Meets...
 Karen Brookes, director of people and infrastructure, and board member at Sir Robert McAlpine

-Publish Date:Posted about 1 month ago
+Publish Date:Posted 9 months ago

 Read our three exclusive features with Karen Brookes, director of people and infrastructure, and member of the Board at Sir Robert McAlpine.
 We cover topics such as sustainability strategies in the construction industry, the importance of family values for workplace culture and recruiting future leaders with Morson.